I've been painting professionally since 1994 using acrylics, oils, pastels, and watercolor.

-Drawing in the Three Value Areas
+Step 2: Draw in the Three Value Areas

-The two mid values are broken up by a narrow light tone.
+The two mid-values are broken up by a narrow light tone.
 I think I would prefer to have them joined for more continuity.
 I find the shape of the left tree interesting, but find the line separating the distant trees from the sky pretty boring.

 It is time to make some revisions to the first sketch.